Luciee246/cart253/topics/mod-jam/planning.md

     - Start button
     - Instructions button
     - Frog tongue comes up and clicks the button you want
-- Does the firefly move differet than the fly?
+- Does the firefly move different than the fly?
     - Firefly moves faster than the fly, by 1?
     - Also in a sine wave
 - Does the game get harder?